-The mission of the Office of Educational Support and Disability Services (ESDS) is to coordinate services that assist students with qualifying disabilities to obtain all types of reasonable accommodations through an interactive process involving the student, ESDS, and the school.
+The mission of the Office of Educational Support and Disability Services is to coordinate services that assist students with disabilities in obtaining all types of reasonable accommodations through an interactive process involving the student, ESDS, and the school.
 Reasonable accommodations are modifications or alterations intended to provide equal access or improve accessibility to physical, programmatic, and academic areas of the University.

 ESDS approaches this mission in four ways: